TrigamDev/Collections/README.md

 # Additions
 ## Decoration
 ### Banners
-- Added many new banner patterns.
+- Added many new Banner patterns.
   - Pall, Inverted Pall, Chevron, Inverted Chevron, Label, Base Label, Annulet, Mascle, Orle, Pile, Pile Reversed, Flaunch Dexter, Flaunch Sinister, Lozenge, Escutcheon, and Star Charge.
 ## Materials
 ### Sulphur
-- A new ore and material, found somewhat commonly in both the overworld and nether.
+- A new ore and material, found somewhat commonly in both the Overworld and Nether.
-- It can be used with charcoal to craft gunpowder, allowing for a more peaceful way of obtaining gunpowder and an alternative to creeper farms.
+- It can be used with Charcoal to craft Gunpowder, allowing for a more peaceful way of obtaining Gunpowder and an alternative to Creeper farms.
   ![Sulphur](.github/sulphur.png)
 ## Food
 ### Oats